dotnet/csharplang/proposals/generic-ref-struct.md

 ### ref struct interfaces
 <a name="interfaces"></a>

-The language will allow `ref struct` to implement interfaces.
-The rules for implementation will be the same as for normal `struct`.
+The language will allow `ref struct`s to implement interfaces.
+The rules for implementation will be the same as for normal `struct`s.
 This includes allowing the implementations to be implicit or explicit.

 **TODO: Need better example than animals but feeling lazy**